darwino/darwino-documentation/Setting-Up.md

 ![](<install-android-pkg.png>)

 Additionally, set the path to the Android SDK root (e.g. `c:\Android\SDK`) in an environment variable named `ANDROID_HOME`.
 Also do not forget, when installing maven, to add the android libraries to your local repository, as described in the documentation on installing Maven.
+The Studio configuration module will also report an error if this is not properly defined.

 Note: using the stock Android emulator, it is likely that the applications will be too slow to provide a great developer experience.
 This is particularly true